sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 Note:

-- Maybe we'll hear about it in 15 minutes when the tests catch it
+- Maybe we'll hear about it in 5 to 15 minutes when the tests run
-- Maybe we'll hear about it later that day when we deploy the change
+- Maybe we'll hear about it later today when we deploy the change
-- Maybe we'll hear about it Sunday night at 2:00 a.m. from a very upset user
+- Maybe we'll hear about it 4 in the morning from a very upset user

 ---